jeffreyan11/laser-chess-engine/README.md

 ### Notes
 The code and Makefile support gcc on Linux and MinGW on Windows for Intel Nehalem (2008-2010) and later processors only (due to popcnt instruction support).
 For older or 32-bit systems, set the preprocessor flag USE_INLINE_ASM in common.h to false.

-### Known issues:
-- SMP bugs:
-  - hashfull goes above 1000
-- SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured